Visiting Gdańsk, Poland: A relaxed 2-day Itinerary for First-Timers

 The museum, which opened in 2017, spans seven stories, with four underground levels housing its main exhibitions.
 The permanent exhibition, covering nearly 5,000 square meters, is divided into three narrative sections:

 Highlights include haunting photographs, reconstructed wartime streets, and audiovisual elements that bring history to life.
-The excellent audio guide ensures you’ll stay oriented, even if you accidentally wander into the wrong room.
+The excellent audio guide ensures you’ll stay on track, even if you accidentally wander into the wrong room.

 This museum will help you understand the war from Poland’s perspective and there is little doubt that Poland was one of the hardest hit of any nation involved in the war.